 The interventions affect females positively at the preteen stage.
 Table 3 reports summary index results by outcome stage and experiment.
 Like all tables in this section, it presents results for both genders.
 Coefficients in this table represent effect sizes.
-For comparison, the average effect size of a wide range of elementary school interventions summarized in Hill, Bloom, Black, and Lipsey (2007) is 0.33, and the black-white test score gap corresponds to an effect size of 0.8 to 1.0.
-At the preteen stage, the programs improve outcomes for Abecedarian and Perry females, with summary effect size increases of 0.45 and 0.54 respectively.
-Controlling FWER using the free step-down resampling method, the Perry p-value is significant, but the Abecedarian p-value falls short of marginal significance.
-Early Training females experience an insignificant summary effect size increase of 0.36.
+For comparison, the average effect size of a wide range of elementary school interventions summarized by Hill, Bloom, Black, and Lipsey (2007) is .33, and the black-white test score gap corresponds to an effect size of .8-1.0.
+At the preteen stage, the programs improve outcomes for Abecedarian and Perry females, with respective summary effect size increases of .45 and .54.
+Controlling FWER using the free step-down resampling method, the Perry p value is significant, but the Abecedarian p value falls short of marginal significance.
+Early Training females experience an insignificant summary effect size increase of .36.

-Males, however, do not experience consistent gains in preteen outcomes.
-Abecedarian males realize a summary effect size increase of 0.42, but it is insignificant when adjusting for multiple inference.
-The Perry and Early Training males experience summary effect size increases of 0.15; neither result approaches significance.
+Males do not experience consistent gains in preteen outcomes, however.
+Abecedarian males realize a summary effect size increase of .42, but this is insignificant when adjusting for multiple inference.
+The Perry and Early Training males experience summary effect size increases of .15, not approaching significance.

 The disaggregated results suggest that the interventions raise early IQ scores for both genders and reduce early grade retention and special education for females.
-However, they have limited effects on grade retention and special education for males.
+They have limited effects on grade retention and special education for males, however.

 Table 4 reports effects on preteen IQ scores.
-For each gender, the first column reports coefficients and standard errors, the second column reports control group means, the third column reports non-parametric p-values (which in general are qualitatively similar to the standard parametric p-values), the fourth column reports FDR "q-values" (computed using the two-stage procedure from Section 3.2.3), and the fifth column reports sample size.
+For each gender, the first column reports coefficients and standard errors, the second column reports control group means, the third column reports nonparametric p values (which in general are qualitatively similar to the standard parametric p values), the fourth column reports FDR q values (computed using the two-stage procedure from Sec.
+3.2.3), and the fifth column reports sample size.
 The last column in each table tests for differences between female and male treatment effects.

 All projects demonstrate similar IQ effects at early ages.
-In each project, there is a large

-IQ effect for at least one gender upon completion of preschool; in five cases - including two cases for males - results are significant when controlling FDR at q = 0.10.
+In each project, there is a large IQ effect for at least one gender on completion of preschool; in five cases (including two cases for males), results are significant when controlling FDR at q = .10.
 Females continue to display large IQ effects at age 10 in Abecedarian and Early Training.
-Males, however, display no significant IQ effect in any project at age 10.
+Males display no significant IQ effect in any project at age 10, however.

-The results in Table 5 suggest that the early IQ gains may translate into better performance in primary school, but no result rejects when controlling FDR at q = 0.10.
-Female grade retention falls by 20 to 30 percentage points in all three programs, and female special education placement falls 26 percentage points in the Perry program.
+The results given in Table 5 suggest that the early IQ gains may translate into better performance in primary school, but no result rejects when controlling FDR at q = .10.
+Female grade retention falls by 20 to 30 percentage points in all three programs, and female special education placement falls by 26 percentage points in the Perry program.
 Abecedarian males experience (insignificant) 19 and 27 percentage point declines in grade retention and special education placement.
-However, males in the Perry and Early Training programs demonstrate no notable decreases in grade retention or special education placement.
+Males in the Perry and Early Training programs demonstrate no notable decreases in grade retention or special education placement, however.

 Gender differences in treatment effects emerge by age 10.
-Female IQ effects at age 10 are higher than male IQ effects in both the Perry and Early Training programs.
+At age 10, female IQ effects are higher than male IQ effects in both the Perry and Early Training programs.
 Females also experience greater drops in grade retention than males in both the Perry and Early Training programs.
 Most importantly, in every experiment the summary female preteen effect is higher than the summary male preteen effect.